-Days in the sun, without any makeup on, at all, convinced her that her natural skin tones were better than the artificial pinky whites in her make-up kit.
-So she substituted a suntan powder base and powder for her former pinkish one and changed to deeper lipstick, rouge and eye-
+Days in the sun, without any makeup on, at all, convinced her that her

+natural skin tones were better than

+the artificial pinky whites in her

+make-up kit.
+So she substituted a

+suntan powder base and powder for

+her former nipitsh one and changed her former pinkish one and changed to deeper lipstick, rouge and eyeshadow.

 No more unhealthy pallor for Frances, real or make-believe.
 She uses rouge now and her lipstick is put on, not for artificial, dramatic effect, but to bring out the natural lines of her mouth.
-She says she uses a brush to apply her lipstick, because it is easier to follow the outlines of her lips that way.
+She says she uses a brush to a purply be lipstide because it brush to apply her lipstick, because it is easier to follow the outlines of her lips that way.

 And what about the type of clothes she was wearing now, I asked her.
 What made her change?
 "I suppose," she said, "it's a little like the hair and make-up.
-I've al-ways loved smart, dramatic clothes, but I never dared to wear them.
-Have you ever known women who liked bright colors and daring styles, but always wore drab, ordinary things because they didn't want to look because they didn't want to look flashy or attract too much attention?
+I've always loved smart, dramatic clothes, but I never dared to wear them.
+Have you ever known women who liked bright colors and daring styles, but always wore drab, ordinary things because they didn't want to look fashy or attract too much attention?
 I was a little like that.
 I thought I ought to do my best to bring out my personality-but-well, I was thin and pale and I had an idea my personality called for pastels and ginghams and little girl stuff.
 But now that I've tried wearing the things I like, I find that I don't feel flashy at all.
 I just feel right and smart.
 That's very important, feeling that you look right in your clothes.
 It gives you confidence.
 One of the worst feelings in the world is walking into a room and immediately making people uncomfortable with your own sense of insecurity.
-The only thing I can imagine that's worse, is not to have people notice you at all, because you're too mousy and too afraid to be anything else.
+The only thing I can imagine that's worse, is not to have people notice you at all, because you're to mousy and too afraid to be anything else. flashy or attract too much attention?